brianzou03/DNA-sequencing/README.md

 The accuracy, precision, recall, and f1 statistics are outputted.

 DNA Sequence Gap Resolution:
-(DNA gap prediction Synposis here)
+(DNA gap prediction Synposis here... using NLP to resolve similarity gap to predict whether it belongs to a sequence or not?)

 ## Prerequisites
 Some files within the data dir are too large, and therefore must be downloaded directly